bmos1/bmos1/password-attacks.md

 * Use \l to list all databases
 * Use \c database to Connect to database
 * Get Attlasian credentials from cwd_user
-* Use hydra to crack the PKCS5S2 hash
+* Use hashcat to crack the PKCS5S2 hash

 Victim